nicomech/automation/README.md

 # automation
-testing selenium & Phantomjs for automatic logins Application on login to Polycom HDX codecs
+testing selenium & Phantomjs for automatic browser logins Application on login to Polycom HDX codecs